Crawfish prices a little high, but seafood supply good for Lent

 There wasn’t much complaining at Cajun Seafood in Treme.
 The Nguyen family says they sold over 1,000 pounds of boiled crawfish per day over the weekend.

-Business was also brisk at Deanie’s Seafood.
-Chandra Chafici’s family runs three restaurants locally and she says the lack of extreme cold this winter has helped local seafood supply.
+The business was also brisk at Deanie’s Seafood.
+Chandra Chafici’s family runs three restaurants locally and she says the lack of extreme cold this winter has helped the local seafood supply.

 At the Westwego Seafood Lot, vendors reported steady sales all day.